htthuyen/senior_design/README.md

 ### Non Monetary donation: The Non Monetary Donation is for donors to submit a form for non monetary donations.
 ### Notifications page: The notifications page provides real time updates to users when someone has applied for grants, accepted grants, made payments, subscribed to profiles, or signed up for events.
 ### Np history: NP history is the private view for nonprofit organizations to view their donation history which includes the donor/company, date, and donation.
-### NP profile page: The Non-Profit Profile Page is the profile page for nonprofits.
+### NP profile page: The Non-Profit Profile Page is the profile page for nonprofits which shows the nonprofits' name, contact info, description, and space for their website.
+It also includes quick access buttons to edit profile, donation history, and grant application status.
 ### Np profile search: The NP profile search page shows up when a user clicks "view profile" on a non profit profile in the search page.
 ### Np selection page: The NP selection page is for donors/companies.
 It includes a list of their grants and its applicants.
 When clicking on an applicant, they can view their application and decided to "accept" or "reject" their application.
 ### Public Donation History : This page provides a donation history for other users to be able to look at.
 It contains less information, allowing other users to see what kind of activity and interests the user has through their history.
 For donors/companies, it shows the donations they made, while non-profits, it shows the donations they have received.